Richard Blais: Other activities

 In November 2011, Blais ran the ING New York City marathon for Alliance for a Healthier Generation.
 It was his first marathon, and he completed it in 4:31:54.
 He has since run four other New York City marathons.
 In November 2017, Blais ran the TCS New York City Marathon for Room to Read.

+Personal life

+Blais was married to Jazmin Blais in 2006.
+He and his wife have two daughters, Riley and Embry.
+The couple has authored a cookbook together.